 Should I always pick Mission Control?

+For most users, yes.
 For very specific needs, alternatives might fit.

 Can I switch from DIY to Mission Control later?